 What is the ALTC?

-Since its inception, the Annual Learning and Teaching Conference (ALTC) has been a vibrant event with educators drawn from across the country engaging in discussions on key, contemporary debates in Learning and Teaching in the Higher Education sector.
+Since its inception, the Annual Learning and Teaching Conference (ALTC) has been a vibrant event with educators engaging in discussions on key, contemporary debates in Learning and Teaching in the Higher Education sector.

 The ALTC is held as a conference and hosts at least one keynote speaker with an expertise in the year’s chosen Scholarship of Teaching and Learning (SoTL) theme and offers a variety of sessions that delegates can select according to their interests.
 The ALTC aims to be a friendly and inclusive space where ideas can be shared, discussed and challenged in an effort to enhance the theories and practices of learning and teaching.